The Yellow Sea (film): Plot

 In northeastern Chinese city of Yanji in Yanbian Prefecture, Gu-nam (Ha Jung-woo), an ethnic Korean, or Joseonjok, toils away as a taxi driver.
 When not working, he is often found at gambling halls.
 Gu-nam is now in serious debt.
 His wife left to work in South Korea and promised to send money back.
 He has yet to hear from her and is tormented by nightmares of her having an extra-marital affair.
 To make matters worse, Gu-nam is fired from his job and debt collectors take most of his severance pay.

-Local gangster, Myun Jung-hak (Kim Yoon-seok), offers him a deal: if Gu-nam goes to South Korea to kill a professor named Kim Seung-hyun, he will get CN¥57,000 (US$10,000).
+Local gangster Myun Jung-hak (Kim Yoon-seok), offers him a deal: if Gu-nam goes to South Korea to kill a professor named Kim Seung-hyun, he will get CN¥57,000 (US$10,000).
 Gu-nam accepts and leaves for South Korea by train and a rickety fishing boat, with US$500 for expenses.

-When Gu-nam arrives in South Korea, he carefully scopes out his target for days, while also searching for his wife.
-The night before his boat is due to return to China, Gu-nam witnesses Kim Seung-hyun being ambushed and killed by his driver and two accomplices inside his apartment building's stairwell.
-After fending off the driver, Gu-nam cuts off Seung-hyun's thumb, as per Mr. Myun's contract, but is spotted by Seung-hyun's wife and is forced to flee the police.
-Upon arriving at the supposed location for the boat back to China, there is no one to pick Gu-nam up, and he realizes he's been set up.
+When Gu-nam arrives in South Korea, he scopes out Seung-hyun's apartment while searching for his wife in his downtime.
+The night before his boat is due to return to China, Gu-nam witnesses Seung-hyun being ambushed and killed by his driver and two accomplices inside his apartment building's stairwell.
+After fending off and killing the driver, Gu-nam cuts off Seung-hyun's thumb, as per Jung-hak's contract, but is spotted by Seung-hyun's wife and is forced to flee the police.
+Upon arriving at the supposed location for the boat back to China, there is no one to pick Gu-nam up, and he realizes he's been set up with no path for return.

 It is revealed that a businessman named Kim Tae-won had hired the driver to kill Seung-hyun.
-Tae-won turns his gang's attention to finding Gu-nam.
-After discovering that Gu-nam was hired by Myun, Tae-won sends his men to China to have Myun killed as well, but Myun kills them and instead returns to Korea to force a meeting with Tae-won.
-They strike a deal, with Tae-won promising to pay out Myun for finding and killing Gu-nam.
+Tae-won's henchmen begin capturing and interrogating other Joseonjok in an attempt to find Gu-nam, eventually deducing that Gu-nam was hired by Jung-hak.
+Tae-won sends his top henchman Choi to China to kill Jung-hak, but Jung-hak defeats Choi's associates and returns with him to Korea to force a meeting with Tae-won.
+They strike a deal, with Tae-won promising to pay out Jung-hak for finding and killing Gu-nam.

-On the run from the police, Gu-nam abducts and interrogates one of Myun's smugglers and arranges a return to China via cargo ship.
+On the run from the police, Gu-nam abducts and interrogates one of Jung-hak's smugglers and arranges a return to China via cargo ship.
 At the same time, he sees reports on TV that a woman matching the description of his wife had been killed by a man he had investigated as being connected to his wife earlier.
-Gu-nam hires an outside investigator to check the body and confirm if the woman killed was his wife, and when the investigator cannot tell if it is her, he lies to Gu-nam and arranges to have the woman cremated and the ashes delivered to Gu-nam.
+Gu-nam hires an outside investigator to check the body and confirm if the woman killed was his wife, and when the investigator cannot tell if it is her, he lies to Gu-nam and arranges to have the woman cremated and the ashes delivered to Gu-nam for cash.